league-of-legends-devs/league-tooltips/README.md

   },
   cache: {
     stdTTL: 60 * 60 * 12,
-    redis: { // the Redis default options are only set if the 'redis' option is defined
+    redis: { // the Redis default options are only set if the 'redis' option is defined, otherwise : fallback to in-memory caching
       host: 'localhost',
       port: 6379,
       prefix: 'league-tooltips_'